AdamSmasherDerby/Statsbook-Tool/README.md

 8. Points given to more than one jammer in the same trip during a star pass.
 9. Skipped column on score sheet.
 10. SP* with jammer number entered.
+11. Points scored with no lead jammer and 'lost' not recorded for the scoring team.

 ### Penalties: